-The Green New Deal Superstudio is a national conversation about how the framework of the Green New Deal can be translated into actual projects and where as a matter of priority these projects should take place, what will they look like, and who will they serve.
+The Green New Deal Superstudio was a national call and conversation about how the framework of the Green New Deal can be translated into design and planning projects, where they should take place, what will they look like, and who will they serve.

 The Superstudio was an open call for designs that spatially manifest the principles and policy ideas of the Green New Deal with regional and local specificity.
 A national climate plan like the Green New Deal will be understood by most people through the landscapes, buildings, infrastructures, and public works agenda that it inspires.
 The Superstudio was a concerted effort to give form and visual clarity to the scale, scope, and pace of transformation that the Green New Deal implies.

 The Superstudio ran from August 1, 2020 until June 30, 2021.
 Participation was open to all design schools, professional practices, individuals, and other design and planning related organizations.
 Some 670 projects were submitted through the year-long open call, which attracted the participation of over 90 universities in 39 states and 10 countries, as well as hundreds of practitioners from across the design disciplines.
 These thought-provoking projects range from adaptive reuse of degraded sites to regional-scale frameworks to visualizations of speculative futures.

-The Superstudio will also inform a national conversation on policy and design at a spring 2022 summit convened by the Landscape Architecture Foundation.
-The summit will consist of discussions about the Green New Deal goals and the ideas and themes sparked by the submitted projects.
+The Superstudio will also inform a national conversation on policy and design at an April 2022 summit convened by the Landscape Architecture Foundation.